tpunt/PHP7-Reference/php71-reference.md

 Whilst `$this` is considered a special variable in PHP, it lacked proper checks to ensure it wasn't used as a variable name or reassigned.
-This has now been rectified to ensure that `$this` cannot be a user-defined variable, reassigned to a different value, or be globalised.
+This has now been rectified to ensure that `$this` cannot be a user-defined variable, reassigned to a different value, or be globalized.

 RFC: [Fix inconsistent behavior of $this variable](https://wiki.php.net/rfc/this_var)